As a man, getting and maintaining an erection is an essential element of maintaining a healthy, fulfilling sex life.

 Although your diet isn’t as closely linked to erectile dysfunction as factors like your activity level and stress, it can still play a role in helping you get erect faster and maintain an erection (or, if you eat poorly, preventing you from getting hard in the first place).

-Common foods that raise blood pressure include deli meats, canned foods, burgers and other fast foods.
-In short, anything that’s high in sodium is likely to increase your blood pressure and affect blood flow throughout your body.
+Common foods that raise blood pressure include deli meats, canned foods, burgers and other fast or processed foods.
+Anything that’s high in sodium is likely to increase your blood pressure and affect blood flow throughout your body.
+We know — it’s a bummer.

 On the other hand, foods like leafy greens and omega-3 rich fish such as salmon and mackerel can potentially lower your blood pressure and improve your heart health, making these excellent replacements for salty foods.